Anxiety- what does it mean to you?

 Anxiety – good or bad?

 Do you see yourself as a worrier and generally more anxious than not?
-You may know people who never appear to experience anxiety much at all.
-That’s not because they’ve learned how to get rid of it, but more probably because it isn’t in their nature to the same extent.
+You may know people who never appear to experience much anxiety at all.
+That’s not necessarily because they’ve learned how to get rid of it, but more possibly because it isn’t in their nature to the same extent.
 You could say that they have a higher tolerance threshold.
 For those of us who feel that we’ve been anxious for most of our lives, it’s possibly because we were born that way, so have a lower tolerance to it i.e. genetic inheritance.
 Sometimes the root causes can go back to our childhood.
 If we experienced a distressing event, which imprinted itself on our memories, similar situations in the present can produce the same reaction of fear and stress.
 It becomes more tricky, when we have no memory of the trauma, but it continues to cause anxiety in the present.
+I’d just like to add at this point, that you may be one of those people who experiences anxiety, but who manages not to show it in front of others.

 The Brain and the Survival Instinct

-As far as the brain is concerned, anxiety is linked to the stress response which originates in the amygdalae, which is part of the limbic system.
+As far as the brain is concerned, anxiety is linked to the stress response which originates in the amygdala, which is part of the limbic system.
 Amongst other things, the amygdala co-ordinates our stress response to situations which might a pose a danger or risk to our wellbeing.
 You might know it as the flight or fight response.
-The release of chemicals can give very real physical symptoms such as rapid heart rate and breathing.
+The release of chemicals can give very real physical symptoms such as rapid heart rate, shallow breathing, sweaty palms and “butterflys” in the stomach.
 These symptoms are designed to give us the ability to ‘fight or flee’ a specific danger, however a panic attack sufferer can feel these feelings intensified and with no present danger.
 This is an unconscious automatic reaction which stems from our ancestors’ survival instinct.
 Although most of us rarely have to face down a wild bear or wolf these days, we still need that response in certain situations, such as walking through a field of cows and suddenly seeing a bull amongst them.
 The amygdala is also responsible for:

 - Emotional Responses